stephengineer/Guessing-Game/README.md

-## Welcome to GitHub Pages
+## Welcome to Guessing Game

-You can use the [editor on GitHub](https://github.com/zhongqi1112/Guessing-Game/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This program will continuously ask the user to guess the number of files in the current directory, until they guess the correct number.
+The user will be informed if their guess is too high or too low.
+Once the user guesses the correct number of files in the current directory they should be congratulated.